Storm-Z: Storm Gladiator

 Storm-Z's special assault unit, Storm Gladiator, was established in September 2023 when Russia was performing limited localized counterattacks as part of the Eastern Ukraine campaign as a response to the Ukrainian counterattack.
 Gladiator used to be one of the many battalion sized Storm-Z units, that was noted for its high efficiency in its operations, for the physical condition of its members, and their loyalty to the Russian ministry of defense.
-Dmitry Knayev, a captured member of Gladiator, on February 5, 2024, reported that members where selected based on their physical condition, their unmarried status, and their military or law enforcement experience.
+Dmitry Knayev, a captured member of Gladiator, on 5 February 2024, reported that members where selected based on their physical condition, their unmarried status, and their military or law enforcement experience.
 He also went on to claim that the unit was personally trained by both the rebranded Wagner Group, and Akhmat 'special forces'.

 Gladiator notably saw combat during the Battle of Robotyne, having other Storm-Z units attached to it, acting as those unit's barrier forces.
 Captured members of the unit claim Gladiator suffered up to 60% fatalities during the autumn of 2023.
 The unit was part of the 58th Guards Combined Arms Army and commanded by Colonel Aslan Shurdumov, who was arrested for a 2013 murder, and organized by Vladislav Olensky, an FSB agent arrested in 2012 for extortion.
 Due to its high fatalities was disbanded shortly into winter with its members being spread through other Storm-Z units as veteran officers.

 Criticisms

-Survivors of Storm-Z actions have a reputation to surrender and defect to Ukrainian personnel at the earliest opportunity, routinely reporting that Storm-Z units suffer gross fatalities during their operations, and are coordinated by officers who do not respect their lives, with Vladimir Putin going so far as call them "meat."
+Survivors of Storm-Z actions have a reputation to surrender and defect to Ukrainian personnel at the earliest opportunity, routinely reporting that Storm-Z units suffer gross fatalities during their operations, and are coordinated by officers who do not respect their lives, with Russian president Vladimir Putin going so far as to call them "meat."
 Storm-Z personnel also consistently report that the units see no combat training, simply being given old surplus, if they're lucky, before being shipped to the front where most members die in their first operations.
 Survivors who are lucky enough to return home also report the denial of pay, and benefits.
-Additionally, there are reports that officers execute Storm-Z personnel who protest the conditions, and attempt to organize the fighters to push for rations and equipment.
-Loved ones of killed convicts also report that the Russian ministry of defense refuse to hand over their bodies and belongings to their families.
+Additionally, there are reports that officers execute Storm-Z personnel who protest the conditions and attempt to organize the fighters to push for rations and equipment.
+Loved ones of killed convicts also report that the Russian Ministry of Defense refuses to hand over their bodies and belongings to their families.

 Personnel of the conventional Russian army are often times sent to Storm-Z units as a form of punishment, namely for being caught drinking while on duty.
 Additionally, Russian personnel are sent to Storm-Z units if they are caught doing drugs, or for general disobedience to their commanding officers.